 Here are some tips on how to choose crab along with the best ways to cook it in your own kitchen.

 Have you ever prepared a crab feast for your family?
 It is easier than you think!
-If you have a crab lover in your family, why not choose one of the crab types listed below and choose your favorite method of cooking it.
-Even though crab is expensive, by cooking it at home, you will save tons of money.
+If you have a crab lover in your family, pick a crab type listed below and choose your favorite method of cooking.
+Cook at home to save tons of money while enjoying crab.

 Crab is expensive because of supply and demand, and because it’s inconvenient to catch, ship, stock, store, and sell.
 Unless frozen, it is highly perishable, and it is also subject to more government regulations.
 In restaurants, crab is expensive typically because it is based on market price.

-- King crab The largest and most desirable of the crabs in the U.S. They have the largest claws, which you can easily crack open to retrieve large pieces of crabmeat.
+- King crab has the largest claws, which you can easily crack open to retrieve large pieces of meat.
 The meat is sweet and similar to lobster.

 - Queen crab is a larger version of the snow crab that is easy to eat because of its large legs.
 The claw meat is especially firm and sweet.

 - Jonah crabs are one of the smallest crab varieties and are often sold as “cocktail” claws.
-Most of the shell is removed for easy access to the meat.
+Most of the shell comes removed for easy access to the meat.